-Barcelona is an easy favourite city for most travellers visiting Spain.
-Some would even go as far as saying it’s one of their favourite cities in the world and given how beautiful the city is, it’s easy to understand why – given how stunning some of the very best things to do in Barcelona are!
+Barcelona is an easy favourite city in Spain to visit!
+Some would even go as far as saying it’s one of their favourite cities in the world and given how beautiful Barcelona.
+And, let’s be honest, it’s easy to understand given how many incredible and best things to do in Barcelona there are!

 1.)
 Sagrada Família

 By far one of the most popular landmarks in Barcelona, this famously unfinished cathedral is one of the most unique buildings in the world – particular so as it’s one of the only buildings that have a foot both in the past and the future. you can easily spend hours, here and it’s one spot you can’t miss.

 2.)
 Barcelona Cathedral